sourabhsinha0510/javanhms/README.md

-it is a nursing home working model
+  An end to end database nursing home software which can be used in the real time